petarjovic/whos_that/README.md

 ## Gameplay

 A modern spin on the classic board game, players can upload sets of images to be used as "characters" in a game of question asking and deduction.
-In game players are presented with a list of characters.
+In game, players are presented with a list of characters.
 Each player is shown which the character the opponent needs to guess from among that list.
 Players take turns asking each other yes-or-no questions to deduce the identity of the character they need to guess.
 The first player to guess their character correctly wins, but if a player guesses wrong they lose!

 ## Project Structure